whatwg/compat/README.md

 Note that this still requires access to the network.

 Run `bikeshed watch` to enable fancy-mode (which sets up a watcher and auto-rebuilds the spec every time it changes).

-Contributions are welcome, so long as you agree to the [CC0 license](LICENSE). :rainbow: :stars: